solipsse/Wiki1/content/1/math/writing.md

 ### Turing Machines

 ## Recommended Learning Path
-1. Foundations (Set Theory and Logic)
+1. Foundations (Set Theory, Logic, Relation and Function)
 2. Counting and Combinatorics
-3. Relations and Functions
-4. Number Theory
+3. Number Theory
-5. Graph Theory
+4. Graph Theory
-6. Trees
+5. Trees
-7. Algebraic Structures
+6. Algebraic Structures
-8. Automata Theory and Formal Languages ormal Language
+7. Automata Theory and Formal Languages
+8. Type Theory
+ormal Language

-[^1]: a function, transformation, or operator that is equal to its inverse, i.e. which gives the identity when applied to itself.
+[^involution]: a function, transformation, or operator that is equal to its inverse, i.e. which gives the identity when applied to itself.
+[^bag]: Not as important as other data strucutre for now.
+[^wop]: every non-empty set of positive integers (or more generally, every non-empty subset of a well-ordered set) has a least element.
+In simpler terms, it states that any subset of integers or set with a defined ordering will have a smallest element.

+[WoP]: #well-ordering-principle